-The details of the proposed mound were provided by Le Mottee (8898 MOUND-A.pdf) and were incorporated into the TUFLOW model.
+The detail of the proposed mound was provided by Le Mottee (9231 MOUND-A.pdf) and was incorporated into the TUFLOW model.
 The design flood events were then re-simulated, and the results compared to the baseline results to identify potential flood impacts.
 Whilst extensive raising of embankments across the floodplain (e.g. the construction of linear infrastructure) can significantly impact the existing flooding regime, localised filling such as earthen mounds typically does not, unless sited at a sensitive location with high flood velocities.

-The results of the flood impact assessment are presented in Figure 11 to Figure 18.
-Flood impact mapping is presented for the modelled peak flood level and modelled peak flood velocity for the 20% AEP, 5% AEP, 1% AEP and 0.5% AEP flood events.
-The results show a negligible impact to the modelled peak flood levels and localised minor impacts to the flood velocities.
-The modelled velocities around the mound are < 0.4 m/s at the 1% AEP event.
+The results of the flood impact assessment are presented in Figure 11 to Figure 16.
+Flood impact mapping is presented for the modelled peak flood level and modelled peak flood velocity for the 5% AEP, 1% AEP and 0.5% AEP flood events.
+The results show a negligible impact to the modelled peak flood levels and localised moderate impacts to the flood velocities.
+The maximum velocity impacts are less than 0.5 m/s at the 0.5% AEP event, with modelled peak velocities around the proposed mound not exceeding 1.0 m/s.